 Optional random seed for reproducible downsampling.
 If

-NULL(default), uses current R random state.
+NULL(default), uses current R random state.- cell_area_weight

 Value